johnae/spook/README.md

                          Log level either ERR, WARN, INFO or DEBUG -n <notifier>, --notifier <notifier>
-                         Expects a path to a notifier moonscript file (overrides the default of ~/.spook/notifier.moon) -w [<watch>] ..., --watch [<watch>] ...
-                         Expects path(s) to directories to watch (recursively) -c <config>, --config <config>
+                         Expects a path to a notifier moonscript file (overrides the default of ~/.spook/notifier.moon) -c <config>, --config <config>
                          Expects the path to a Spook config file (eg. Spookfile) - overrides the default of loading a Spookfile from cwd
    -f <file>, --file <file>
                          Expects a path to a moonscript file - this runs the script within the context of spook, skipping the default behavior completely
-   -s, --show-command    Show the "[RUNNING] path/to/utility path/to/file" message on change detected -h, --help            Show this help message and exit.
+   -h, --help            Show this help message and exit.

 For more see https://github.com/johnae/spook
 ```

-To watch directories the best way is to initialize a Spookfile in your project.
+To watch directories you need to initialize a Spookfile in your project.
 It will currently create one tailored to a Rails app but
 should be pretty straightforward to change according to your needs.
 Just run:

 ```